wences-sanchez/Knowledge-Base/pages/Test-Driven Python Development (highlights).md

 		- -
 	- Testing for exceptions
 		- -
-		- Method to test an exception #card
+		- Method to test an exception #car
 			- The assertRaises method takes the expected exception as the first argument, the function to call as the second argument, and the parameters to the function are passed as in the remaining arguments
 		- -
 		- -